yhavinga/jupyter-tensorflow-pytorch-gpu/README.md

 * Nvidia-ubuntu -> Ubuntu image with Cuda device drivers
 * Docker-stacks -> Base, minimal and scipy notebooks
-* Pytorch -> python 3.6 pytorch package with GPU support
+* Pytorch -> pytorch package with GPU support
 * Python PostgreSQL client
 * and some useful lab and nb extensions such as ExecuteTime
 * NOTE: nbstripout is configured to prevent accidental publishing of notebook output to git repositories - if you wonder why output is not visible in committed notebooks, nbstripout is the cause.

-# Readme.txt
+# README.md

 NOTE: ON THE DOCKER HUB THIS README IS TRUNCATED.
 SEE THE [README ON GITHUB](https://github.com/yhavinga/nvidia-pytorch-scipy-jupyter/blob/master/README.md)